ministryofjustice/manage-recalls-ui/README.md

 # manage-recalls-ui
 UI for managing recalls

-## Running the app
-The easiest way to run the app is to use docker compose to create the service and all dependencies.

-`docker-compose pull`

-`docker-compose up`

 ### Dependencies
 The app requires:
 * hmpps-auth - for authentication
 * redis - session store and token caching
 * manage-recalls-api - api service for managing the recall process

+## Running the app
+The easiest way to run the app is to use docker compose to create the service and all dependencies.
+This starts the latest published docker container for hmpps-auth and redis, a fake manage-recalls-api (wiremock) and a local build of the manage-recalls-ui.

+`docker compose up`

+You can login locally with `PPUD_USER` / `password123456`, this user has the `MANAGE_RECALLS` role that allows access to the service.

+### Full local build
+Checks Cypress installed, builds everything, runs the unit tests, and integration tests

+`./build.sh`

 ### Running the app for development

 To start the main services excluding the manage recalls app:

-`docker-compose up`
+`docker compose up redis hmpps-auth fake-manage-recalls-api`

 Install dependencies using `npm install`, ensuring you are using >= `Node v14.x`